 - Ease of Access

 The secondary data sources are very easy to access.
-The internet world changed how the secondary research exist.
-Nowadays, you have so many information available just by clicking with the mouse in front of the computer.
+The internet world changed how secondary research exists.
+Nowadays, you have so much information available just by clicking with the mouse in front of the computer.

 - Low Cost or Free